ibm-cloud-docs/containers/ts-worker-dedicated.md

     ibmcloud ks dedicated pool ls
     ```
     {: pre}

-1. Lists the hosts in the pool and verify there are available hosts and that placement is enabled.
+2. List the hosts in the pool and verify there are available hosts and that placement is enabled.
     ```sh
     ibmcloud ks dedicated host ls --pool POOL
     ```
     {: pre}

-    * If there are no dedicated hosts in the zone, [create a new dedicated host in the zone](/docs/containers?topic=containers-dedicated-hosts#setup-dedicated-host-cli).
+    - If there are no dedicated hosts in the zone, [create a new dedicated host in the zone](/docs/containers?topic=containers-dedicated-hosts#setup-dedicated-host-cli).
 After creating a host, [replace the worker node to reprovision](/docs/containers?topic=containers-kubernetes-service-cli#cli_worker_replace).

-    * If there are available hosts in the zone, but placement is not enabled on the dedicated host you want to use, enable host placement.
+    - If there are available hosts in the zone but placement is not enabled on the dedicated host you want to use, enable host placement.
         ```sh
         ibmcloud ks dedicated host placement enable --host HOST --pool POOL
         ```
         {: pre}

         After enabling host placement, wait to see if provisioning succeeds.
-If you still see provisioning errors, continue the steps to verify there are enough resources available.
+If you still see provisioning errors, continue to the next step to verify there are enough resources available.
 Or, [replace the worker node to reprovision](/docs/containers?topic=containers-kubernetes-service-cli#cli_worker_replace).

-1. If there are available hosts, and placement is enabled, review the details of your dedicated host and verify there are enough resources available to create the worker node.
+3. If there are available hosts and placement is enabled, review the details of your dedicated host and verify there are enough resources available to create the worker node.
     ```sh
-    ibmcloud ks dedicate host get --host HOST --pool POOL
+    ibmcloud ks dedicated host get --host HOST --pool POOL
     ```
     {: pre}

     You can also review your dedicated host resources in the [console](https://cloud.ibm.com/kubernetes/dedicated-hosts){: external}.
     {: tip}

-    * If there are enough resources available, [replace the worker node that failed to reprovision](/docs/containers?topic=containers-kubernetes-service-cli#cli_worker_replace).
-Note that sometimes, it is impossible to reach 100% capacity.
+    - If there are enough resources available, [replace the worker node that failed to reprovision](/docs/containers?topic=containers-kubernetes-service-cli#cli_worker_replace).
+Note that sometimes it is impossible to reach 100% capacity.
-    * If there are not enough resources on the dedicated host, reallocate your workloads to free up capacity on the host, or [create a new dedicated host in the zone](/docs/containers?topic=containers-dedicated-hosts#setup-dedicated-host-cli).
+    - If there are not enough resources on the dedicated host, reallocate your workloads to free up capacity on the host or [create a new dedicated host in the zone](/docs/containers?topic=containers-dedicated-hosts#setup-dedicated-host-cli).